See my résumé

 Units from a course I developed with my colleagues in the Math Department at the Urban School of San Francisco.
 Our approach is to cover fewer topics in greater depth and to use a variety of learning tools, both manipulative and electronic.

-Hands-on approach to quadratics and completing the square: Lab Gear Activities for Algebra 1, by Henri Picciotto, Creative Publications (It is currently unavailable from the publisher.
-Contact me if you need it.)
+- Hands-on approach to quadratics and completing the square: Algebra Lab Gear two books by Henri Picciotto, from Didax.

 big P icon On this site: Seeking Depth in Algebra 2